chiaracc/netlify-theme-link-in-bio/content/authors/admin/_index.md

 Hi!

 I am a cognitive neuroscientist interested in the development of cognitive functions in infancy.
 I recently graduated from Trinity College Dublin with a PhD in Psychology.
-During my PhD, under the supervision of Prof. Rhodri Cusack, I studied how the areas tha in adults support higher cognition develop in the first years of life.
+During my PhD, under the supervision of Prof. Rhodri Cusack, I studied how the areas that in adults support higher cognition develop in the first years of life.
 I am a strong advocate of open science, as during my PhD I only used freely available dadasets to test my hypothesis, and I shared all my code.
 Before starting a PhD in Dublin I worked as a research assistant at CUBRIC, with Prof. Kim Graham.
 I hold a bachelor's in Cognitive Psychology and a master's in Neuropsychology and Cognitive Neuroscience from University of Padua.

 Outside of the lab, I can be found at the local park practicing acroyoga or in the countryside cycling.